-Other than improving your muscle function and energy levels (and avoiding all of the negative side effects mentioned above), magnesium keeps your skin looking glowy, says Joshua Zeichner, M.D., director of cosmetic and clinical research in dermatology at Mount Sinai Hospital in New York City.
-“Magnesium is necessary for maintenance of a healthy skin barrier, and has been shown to help fight off dry, damaged skin.”
+Other than improving your muscle function and energy levels (and avoiding all of the negative side effects mentioned above), magnesium keeps your skin looking glow, says Joshua Zeichner, M.D., director of cosmetic and clinical research in dermatology at Mount Sinai Hospital in New York City.
+“Magnesium is necessary for the maintenance of a healthy skin barrier, and has been shown to help fight off dry, damaged skin.”

 That’s why Julia Tzu, M.D., founder and medical director of Wall Street Dermatology, suggests using it in a topical application, too.
-“Topical magnesium is thought to be anti-inflammatory, and it helps in synthesizing the necessary oils that our skin produces for protection,” she says.
-Facial powders and mineral makeup usually contain various magnesium compounds, she adds, but don’t rely on it as a main source.
+“Topical magnesium is thought to be anti-inflammatory. it helps in synthesizing the necessary oils that our skin produces for protection,”.
+Facial powders and mineral makeup usually contain magnesium compounds.
+Don’t rely on it as the main source.
 Cullen says there’s not a lot of science proving the benefits of topical application, so it’s better to actually ingest it.

 How to Get It More